 Who Is Bruce Willis?

-Born in 1955 in West Germany, Bruce Willis' career was launched when he played detective David Addison on the 1980s TV hit Moonlighting.
-In 1988 he became a bona fide movie star with the success of the action blockbuster Die Hard.
+Bruce Willis' career was launched when he played detective David Addison on the 1980s TV hit Moonlighting.
+In 1988, he became a bona fide movie star with the success of the action blockbuster Die Hard.
 Appearances in subsequent hits such as Pulp Fiction and The Sixth Sense, as well as his marriage to actress Demi Moore, ensured that Willis remained one of the most well-known actors of his generation.
 His recent films include The Expendables, Red and Moonrise Kingdom.

 Movies and TV Shows